BitcoinDesign/Guide/guide/designing-products/personal-finance.md

 # Personal finance
 {:.no_toc}

-**If we consider Bitcoin a new form of money, it’s only natural that we compare it to existing forms of currency.This section views Bitcoin through the lens of traditional finance to help us build mental models, define behavioral patterns, and ultimately better understand what kind of products we should be making.**
+**If we consider Bitcoin a new form of money, it’s only natural that we compare it to existing forms of currency.
+This section views Bitcoin through the lens of traditional finance to help us build mental models, define behavioral patterns, and ultimately better understand what kind of products we should be making.**

 Assuming that a user wants to [self-custody](/guide/designing-products/principles/#self-custody) their bitcoin,while balancing [security](/guide/designing-products/principles/#security) and [privacy](/guide/designing-products/principles/#privacy) here are six ways that they can organize finances: